telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 1. Select **Download for Linux** to download the installer.
 1. Install the downloaded package.

-    On most **Linux** distributions, you need to set the installation file as executable before you can start the installation.
+    On most **Linux** distributions, you need to set the installation file as executable before starting the installation.
 You can do this with the command line or with the GUI:

     - **Command-line instructions**